animalsina/telegram-video-downloader/README.md

     pip install telethon tqdm
     ```

+3. Create an account and gets the data to add in the config file: [Link MyTelegram App](https://my.telegram.org/apps)

-3. Create a configuration file `tg-config.txt` with the following information:
+4. Create a configuration file `tg-config.txt` with the following information:
     ```txt
     api_id=YOUR_API_ID
     api_hash=YOUR_API_HASH